The Growing Place

 Sweet Marjoram is an annual herb that is commonly grown for its edible qualities.
 The fragrant oval grayish green leaves are usually harvested from late spring to late summer.
 The leaves have a mild taste and a sweet fragrance.

 The leaves are most often used in the following ways:

 Planting & Growing

 Sweet Marjoram will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 20 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.

-This plant is difficult to integrate into a landscape or flower garden, and is best grown in a designated edibles garden.
+This plant can be difficult to integrate into a landscape or flower garden, and is best grown in a designated herb garden.
 It should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in sandy soils.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.
 It can be propagated by cuttings.